mohitpai/journey-optimizer.en/help/using/configuration/email-settings.md

 >
 >Do not select a folder: make sure to browse to the necessary folder and select a profile attribute to use as a tracking parameter value.-->

 You can also edit each **[!UICONTROL Value]** field using the [Expression Editor](../personalization/personalization-build-expressions.md).
-Click the edition icon to open the Expression Editor.
+Click the edition icon to open the editor.
 From there, you can select the contextual attributes of your choice and/or directly edit the text.

 ![](assets/preset-url-tracking-editor.png)

+>[!NOTE]
+>
+>You can combine typing text values and using contextual attributes from the Expression Editor.
+Each **[!UICONTROL Value]** field can contain up to 255 characters in total.

 <!--You can drag and drop the parameters to reorder them.-->